 If you’re wondering how much disability income insurance will cost, you can insure your current lifestyle for generally around

-Most disability income insurance policies also offer optional coverage, called riders.
-You may choose to add a rider if:
+Most disability income insurance policies also offer optional coverage,

 - You want to buy more protection in the future as your income goes up.